 Granting permissions using a group from a different domain is only possible where a trust relationship exists between the domains.

 In a single domain the scope of groups will have no effect on performance.
-Global groups can be used for everything but you may still wish to nest groups and use Domain Local Groups to simplify management.
+Global groups can be used for everything but you can nest groups and use Domain Local Groups to simplify management.

-The fact that you cannot add a Domain Local group to a Global group may seem like an unwanted limitation but can actually be useful to enforce the correct inheritance of rights.
+The fact that you cannot add a Domain Local group to a Global group is very useful to enforce the correct inheritance of rights.
 A common mistake is adding group permissions the wrong way around. e.g. a resource group (such as one for color printers) is added to an organisational group (such as the personnel dept) if at a later date you add someone else to the colour printers group then they will also be able to read all the personnel files.

 If all organisational groups are Global and resource groups are Domain Local then it is simply not possible to add group permissions the wrong way around.
-Within a single domain individual User accounts may join either type of group, so in the above example if one extra user needed access to the printers they could still be added directly to the Domain Local colour printer group.
+Within a single domain individual User accounts can join either type of group, so in the above example if one extra user needed access to the printers they could still be added directly to the Domain Local colour printer group.

-It is tempting to use the same groups to hold users and also apply resource permissions but this seemingly simple setup may actually involve more effort to maintain.
+It is tempting to use the same groups to hold users and also apply resource permissions but this seemingly simple setup will involve more effort to maintain.